Oreshak, Lovech Province

 Oreshak (Орешак) is a village, situated in the middle part of the Balkan Mountains in Troyan Municipality, Lovech Province, Bulgaria.
 There is a famous ethnographic complex very close to the Troyan Monastery — one of the biggest monasteries in Bulgaria.
-In 2005, the village had a population of 2,306 (2007).
-The late Bulgarian Patriarch Maxim was born there on October 29, 1914, and was buried there after his death in November 2012.
+In 2024, the village had a population of 1,927 (2021 census).
+The late Bulgarian Patriarch Maxim was born in Oreshak on October 29, 1914, and was buried at Troyan Monastery after his death in November 2012.